 - a.
-Emergency situations, whether manmade, natural, hostile or accidental, can occur at any time.
+Emergency situations, whether manmade, natural, hostile, or accidental, can occur at any time.
 Preparation and training prior to an incident will help to prevent, detect, mitigate, respond to and recover from an emergency.
-Tailoring an intelligent, safe and coordinated Emergency Action Plan (EAP) to each specific building, site, office or shop area aboard Marine Corps Logistics Base (MCLB) Albany, educating personnel regarding the plan, exercising the plan, and using exercise feedback to improve the plan will all work together to reduce the impact of an emergency in terms of lives and property, enable a more efficient response, and speed recovery from the effects of the crisis. - b.
-An emergency incident is any event that requires a response to protect life, property or the environment.
+Tailoring an intelligent, safe, and coordinated Emergency Action Plan (EAP) to each specific building, site, office, or shop area aboard Marine Corps Logistics Base Albany (MCLBA), will enable a more efficient response and a speedy recovery from any crisis aftereffects.
+In addition to this, educating personnel regarding the plan, exercising the plan, and using exercise feedback to improve the plan will allow for base wide cohesion to reduce the impact of an emergency among all lives and property. - b.
+An emergency incident is any event that requires a response to protect life, property, or the environment.
 Incidents can include major disasters, terrorist attacks, criminal actions, civil unrest, wild land and urban fires, floods, hazardous material spills, radiological incidents, hurricanes, tornadoes, public health and medical emergencies, and other occurrences requiring an emergency response.